Shorecrest Hotel

 Associated Files:

 This is a 3-story hotel in the Art Deco style built in 1940.
+The building is rectangular in plan.
 The structural system is concrete block stucco.
 The foundation is concrete pile.
 Exterior walls are stucco.
 The building has a flat with parapet roof clad in replacement gravel.
 Windows are replacement aluminum jalacy casement.
 There is a full-span open porch characterized by a none roof.
 Protruding full-span porch; Terrazzo floor design; SImple metal railing.
 Primary entryway is centered on the west elevation, directly across from the porch entry; Narrow glass double-doors with narrow fixed window above; Flanked on both sides by fluted and cloudy glass panels.
 There is an extension addition.
 Addition of 21 hotel rooms, one apartment unit and a Cocktail Lounge (R. M. Leonard, architect).

 * Date source: City of Miami Beach Building Department records